sickuritywizard/Auth-Ninja/README.md

 # AuthNZ-Tester-007

-- For Automating the AuthN and AuthZ Test of APIs.
+- For Automating the AuthN and AuthZ Testing of APIs.
 - Parses SwaggerFile (Json/Yaml) file and extracts all the APIs.

 ## Usage
 ```
-Hardcode the values in the script, or provide respective flags.

 -h, --help                  Show this help message and exit
 -i, --ip IP                 Target IP [Provide IP or URL]
 -u, --url BASEURL.
 Base URL [Ex:http://host.com/api/v2 {No Trailing Slash}]